iwineye/UPI_SUBSCRIBER_CHURN/README.md

 Dataset:

+The dataset is based on the above the merchants who are already using this service.
+If this service is launched for remaining public

+the data from existing public will be of good help to roughly estimate the new subscribers.
+This model is built on thhat assumption.

-The dataset is hypothetical and is built using parameters that are likely to considered, when and if the service is to be rolled to the
+Therefore the Data used here is hypothetical and is built using parameters  that are likely to considered, when and if the service

-general public.
+is to be rolled out to the general customers.

 Parameters include CUSTOMER_ID,	GENDER,	AVG_MONTHLY_TRANSACTIONS,	RESIDENTIAL	,Bank_type	,SUBSCRIPTION_STATUS (CHURN).

 Objectives :

-1. Using Artificial Neural Network predict who is more likely to opt out in for this service and who is isn't.
+1. Using Decison Tree algorithm to predict who is more likely to opt in for the upcoming new subscription .